openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 The changes to pin the images will be done in a file inside the `/etc/crio/crio.conf.d` directory.
-To avoid potential conflicts with files manually created by the administrator the name of this file will be the name of the `PinnedImageSet` custom resource concatenated with the UUID assiged by the API server.
+To avoid potential conflicts with files manually created by the administrator the name of this file will be the name of the `PinnedImageSet` custom resource concatenated with the UUID assigned by the API server.
 For example, if the custom resource is this:

 ```yaml